andy-byers/paw/README.md

 |1         |`= op=`                  |Assignment, operator assignment              |Right        |

 ## Roadmap
++ [ ] add check to make sure implemented trait methods are compatible with trait declarations
++ [ ] make sure to complain when generic params not mentioned on context of impl block. i.e. `impl<T> Trait<T> for Type {...}` is an error if `Type` has generic parameters.
 + [ ] consider using `mut` to indicate mutability and make immutable the default for local variables
 + [ ] consider implementing either RAII or "defer" for cleaning up resources
 + [ ] add overflow checks for `paw_Int` operations during constant folding and codegen

 ## Known problems
 + These need to be converted into issues, along with some TODO comments scattered throughout the codebase...
++ Edge cases exist related to impl blocks and traits
++ Fix concatenation-assignment operator
 + Need to keep track of source-to-source mappings that result from IR transformations (e.g. when ForExpr AST node is lowered into a Loop + Match)
 + Don't throw errors in 'lex.c'.
 Return a token of type `TK_ERROR` and let the parser handle it.
 Allows for more sensible error messages.
 + Need to make sure functions/closures with a return type annotation of "!" diverge unconditionally